Asana/SGTM/docs/dynamodb.md

 ```

 #### sgtm-objects
-A mapping of GitHub objects (github node string) to Asana objects (asana id string).
+A mapping of GitHub objects (github node id) to Asana objects (asana gid).

 For example:
 * GitHub repository -> Asana project